aws-amplify/amplify-cli/packages/amplify-migration-tests/Readme.md

 ## Running individual tests

-Amplify E2E tests use Jest.
+Amplify Migration tests use Jest.
 So all the standard Jest comnmads work.
 You can run a single test while adding a new test by running

 ```bash